byjg/xmlnuke/README.md

         }
     }

-After that you can associate a XSL Snippet to handle this data and produces HTML or whatever you want to procudes by the XSL transformation.
-You can optionally get the raw data in XML or Json by calling:
+After that you can associate a Snippet XSL to handle this data and produces HTML or whatever you want to produce by the XSL transformation.
+You can optionally get the raw data in XML or JSON by calling through your web browser:

     http://youserver/xmlnuke.php?module=byjg.home&rawxml=true&spath=//myclass